Skip to main content

 Second, considering that the poorest children are more likely not to even complete primary school, the share of aid allocated to basic education is another indication of equity orientation.

-The share of basic education in total direct aid fell from 40% in 2016 to 30% in 2023, as other levels gained ground.
-The United States reduced its share from 82% in 2018 to 63% in 2023, with more aid marked as unspecified.
-Most donors saw little change or decline, except Japan, where the share rose from 7% in 2011 to 18% in 2023, though it remains low.
+The share of basic education in total direct aid fell from 39% in 2016 to 27% in 2024, as other levels gained ground.
+The United States reduced its share from 84% in 2018 to 66% in 2024, with more aid marked as unspecified.
+Most donors saw little change or decline over the period.

 Third, aid should prioritise countries most in need.
-Yet from 2010 to 2023, lower-middle-income countries received the largest share (45%), while low-income, upper-middle-income, and unspecified groups each received just under 20%.
-Donors vary: the World Bank prioritised lower-middle-income countries (67%), UNRWA upper-middle-income countries (65%), and the UK unspecified income groups (47%).
+Yet from 2010 to 2024, lower-middle-income countries received the largest share (48%), while low-income, upper-middle-income, and unspecified groups each received about 20%.
+Donors vary: the World Bank prioritised lower-middle-income countries (67%), UNRWA upper-middle-income countries (65%), and the UK unspecified income groups (77%).

 Some donors are better at targeting their aid to those most in need